-The time has come for a new website.
+The time has come for a new website design.
 Your current site was built around five years ago and while great at that time, it does not incorporate the new technologies that are available today.
 Some of those new technologies are database driven and responsive websites.

 Database driven websites pull their information from a database that is tired on the website’s server and is connected to the website through a CMS (Content Management System) such as WordPress.
 This allows data to be displayed on multiple pages without actual content being hard-coded on the page.
 This makes content management of large websites much easier than having to work with 500 separate websites pages (which are actually separate .html or .php files).